BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-Well-designed, long-term studies in peer-reviewed journals that evaluate whether the addition of exhaled nitric oxide and exhaled breath condensate measurements to clinical and lung function assessment results in improved control of respiratory disorders are not available.
+There is a lack of well-designed, long-term studies in peer-reviewed journals that evaluate whether the addition of exhaled nitric oxide and/or exhaled breath condensate measurements to clinical and lung function assessment results in improved control of respiratory disorders or improved health outcomes.

 SOURCES